openkfw/Oscar/doc/development/development.md

 1. Define your app’s environment with a Dockerfile
 2. Define the services that make up your app in docker-compose.yml
-3. Run `docker compose up` to start and run your app (that is done in ./start.sh script)
+3. Run `docker compose up` to start and run your app (that is done in ./start.sh script or in ./start_postgis.sh)

 We have more Docker Compose files in the Oscar application.